pjflanagan/jekyll-digital-resume/README.md

-A blog and project portfolio at <pjflanagan.me>
+A blog and project portfolio at <http://pjflanagan.me>